2020 Ultimate Guide to Blended Learning

 - Teachers still get maximised time with students in class to discuss final outcomes

-- Enables students to work at an individual pace and utilise all resources available to complete work
+- Enables students to work at an individual pace and utilise all resources available

 - Traditional grading and teaching systems are still in place to track progression